eudoxia0/flashcards/Cards/Trivia.md

 Q: Definition of one electronvolt.
 A: The amount of energy gained or loss by an electron moving through a $1 ~\text{V}$ voltage in vacuum.

+---

+C: A proton is around [1800] times more massive than an electron.